Best Amazon AWS DevOps Tools: A pipeline, source code repository, build, and deployment with Amazon Web Services

 With AWS CodeCommit you create a repository and every developer will clone it to their local machine, add files to it and push it back to the AWS CodeCommit repository.
 One uses the standard GIT commands with the AWS CodeCommit repository.

-For E.g. once the AWS CodeCommit repository is cloned to local machine you would use commands like ‘git pull’, ‘git add’, ‘git commit’, ‘git push’ etc..
+For E.g. once the AWS CodeCommit repository is cloned to the local machine you would use commands like ‘git pull’, ‘git add’, ‘git commit’, ‘git push’ etc.

 Illustrative AWS CodeCommit empty repository created